jumpingjoy/watchnationpro/_posts/professionals/2021-05-06-smartwatch-for-firefighters.md

 ### ✅No. 5 Huawei GT 2
 {% include image.html img="huawei-gt-2.webp" align="right" %}

 <a href="https://watchnationpro.com/huawei-gt-2-review">Huawei GT 2</a> is the **successor of Huawei GT**, is apt for people who look for fitness tracking and sporty style.
 Coming with a **price tag between $250 to $279** and loaded with **Lite OS**, Huawei has added some more features that are missing in Huawei GT.
 The **Kirin Chip** supports fitness tracking well and the built in GPS feature is excellent.
 The fitness features like **heart rate monitoring sensor is on par** to the industry standards.
-The **sleep tracking** and **stress management tracking are also pretty good**.
+The **sleep tracking** and **stress manageFirefighterst tracking are also pretty good**.

 {% include section-ad.html image="CTA-best-price.png" alt="Click for best price" width="" url="https://geni.us/wnphuaweigt2" blank="true" %}